 Editing is where a lot of podcasters give up.
 Many newbies get caught up when recording a podcast and quickly lose interest when things get tricky.

-Have It In Mind: Most of the best podcasters also experience difficulty when they just started, and the only way to improve is by continuing to record more episodes until you master everything.
+Have It In Mind: Most of the best podcasters also experience difficulty when they just started.
+The only way to improve is by continuing to record more episodes until you master everything.

 Here is how to record your first podcast episode